Four Ways to Avoid Mediocre Talent Reviews

-Bill Gates, Founder of Microsoft, once said, “Take my 20 best people, and virtually overnight, Microsoft becomes a mediocre company.”
+Bill Gates, the Founder of Microsoft, once said, “Take my 20 best people, and virtually overnight, Microsoft becomes a mediocre company.”
 The power of outstanding talent has huge benefits for a team and organization.
-The real question is not if talent matters, it is how to do an amazing job of focusing and furthering develop it.
+The real question is not if talent matters, but how to do an amazing job of focusing on and further developing it.

-Too often every leadership and management position in the company is considered during a talent management session.
-Unless you’ve been doing this process for several years, be very selective as to the number of positions you discuss.
+Too often, every leadership and management position in the company is considered during a talent management session.
+Unless you’ve been doing this process for several years, be very selective about the number of positions you discuss.
 Not all SVPs or VPs provide the same value to the organization’s success.
 Focus on the positions that great talent can optimize the greatest.

-Instead of jumping in and describing the strengths and opportunities of each person, first identity the 3-5 skills needed for that critical position.
-Then identify how the individual compares to those leadership and strategic skills or competencies.
-This creates a more informed conversation for current and future positions with using an agreed upon set of high performing standards.
+Instead of jumping in and describing each person’s strengths and opportunities, first identify the 3-5 skills needed for that critical position.
+Then, identify how the individual compares to those leadership and strategic skills or competencies.
+This creates a more informed conversation for current and future positions by using an agreed-upon set of high-performing standards.

 To make the talent review session as productive as possible, each leader needs to come prepared.
-This preparation usually involves three things: 1) having the individual complete the talent profile or summary, 2) having a conversation with the individual on performance, competencies, engagement, and career aspirations, and 3) having a conversation with their boss about the individual.
-With this information, the 3-5 minutes that each individual has to be discussed, can be focused and informed.
+This preparation usually involves three things: 1) having the individual complete the talent profile or summary, 2) conversing with the individual on performance, competencies, engagement, and career aspirations, and 3) conversing with their boss about the individual.
+With this information, the 3-5 minutes that each individual has to be discussed can be focused and informed.

 During talent reviews, we often talk about if the leader is ready for the next step.
 It’s also important to ask if we, as an organization, are ready with development tools and resources for that leader?